Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Calculations

 \section{Calculations}

 In this section we describe the main steps of the calculations that lead to the results outlined in Sec.~\ref{sec:overview}.
-In Sec.~\ref{sec:expansion} we derive the master equation for many-body transition probabilities [Eq.~\eqref{eq:master}] by ensemble averaging and resumming the perturbative expansion for the time evolution operator in powers of the intersite coupling; in Sec.~\ref{sec:PtoK} we derive the relationship [Eq.~\eqref{eq:SFFdecomp}] between contributions to the SFF and the solution to this master equation; and in Sec.~\ref{sec:twosites} we apply our general approach to a system of two sites.
+In Sec.~\ref{sec:expansion} we derive the master equation for many-body transition probabilities [Eq.~\eqref{eq:master}] by ensemble averaging and resumming the perturbative expansion for the time evolution operator in powers of the intersite coupling; in Sec.~\ref{sec:PtoK} we derive the relationship [Eq.~\eqref{eq:SFFdecomp}] between contributions to the SFF and the solution to this master equation; in Sec~\ref{sec:TranslationInv} we discuss in outline a translationally invariant model; and in Sec.~\ref{sec:twosites} we apply our general approach to a system of two sites.